kylesureline/Infinite-Scroll-for-P2/readme.txt

 == Description ==

 Add support to the P2 theme for Jetpack Infinite Scroll.
+This will also automatically hide the default "Older posts" link in place of the infinite scroll button (for visitors that have JavaScript enabled).

 == Installation ==